Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Results

 \subsection{Visualizing Denoising Performance}

 Figure \ref{cloudfield_ghi_plot} illustrates the performance of the denoising algorithms for an example shallow cumulus cloud field.
 When ray tracing with only 1 spp, large-scale patterns in the global horizontal irradiance (GHI), such as cloud shadows and regions with strong cloud enhancements, are already quite well resolved.
 However, the GHI field still shows severe noise on smaller scales, with local errors of O(100) $\mathrm{W\ m^{-2}}$.
 To the eye, the denoised and target irradiance are nearly indistinguishable.
 The GHI is obtained by denoising direct and diffuse irradiance separately, which is more extensively discussed below.
+We start by demonstrating denoising performance at 1 spp for diffuse irradiance and at 4 spp for direct irradiance (Figure \ref{dif_fields} and \ref{dir_fields}).
+We choose to visualize performance for these sampling budgets based on the analysis in Section 3.2.

 The denoising method outperforms the 128 spp reference method for diffuse radiation (Figure \ref{dif_fields}).
 The diffuse irradiance with 128 spp has more noise than the denoised field and double the MAE.
 The noise in input (1 spp) and reference (128 spp) irradiance is larger in cloud shadows than in sunlit areas (Figure \ref{dif_fields}e,g), while the remaining errors in denoised diffuse irradiance do not seem to correlate with the larger irradiance patterns (Figure \ref{dif_fields}f).
 Although the remaining errors are small, a possible downside of the denoising approach is the larger spatial scale of the error patterns (Figure \ref{dif_fields}f).
-The 1 spp + denoising method is an order of magnitude faster than the 128 spp reference, and two orders of magnitude faster than the 4096 spp target (Figure \ref{dif_fields}, Table \ref{table_ssim}).
+The 1 spp + denoising method is an order of magnitude faster than the 128 spp reference, and two orders of magnitude faster than the 4096 spp target (Figure \ref{dif_fields}).
 The runtime of the denoising autoencoder ($ \approx $ 2 ms) is negligible compared to the runtime of the radiative transfer scheme.